sumair-ce/sumair-ce/README.md

 ---

 ## About Me
 I'm a passionate Computer Engineering student at [NUST](https://nust.edu.pk/), currently immersed in designing and developing technology solutions.
-My focus is on bridging hardware and software through diverse projects, and I'm constantly exploring innovations that drive the future of embedded systems, processors, and software applications.
+My focus is on bridging hardware and software through different projects, and I'm currently interested to grow with the future of embedded systems, processors, and software applications.

 ---

 ## Skills & Technologies

 ### Languages
-- **C++** | Object-oriented programming and algorithmic design
+- **C++** | Data Structures and Object-oriented programming
 - **Java** | Application development and data structures
 - **Python** | Scripting, data analysis, and automation
 - **Verilog** | Digital design and FPGA programming